When does IV identification not restrict outcomes?: Defining outcome-nonrestrictive IV identification

 where $\tilde{Y} = \{Y_i(t)\}_{t \in \mathcal{T}}$ is a vector of potential outcomes across all treatments $t$.
 Eq. \eqref{eq:independence} says that potential outcomes and potential treatments are jointly independent of the instruments.
+In applications, researchers often defend a \textit{conditional} version of \eqref{eq:independence}, i.e. $\{Z_i \indep (\tilde{Y}_i,G_i)\} | X_i$, where $X_i$ are observed covariates unaffected by treatment.
+Since my focus in this paper is on identification and not estimation of treatment effects, I suppress throughout conditioning on any such covariates for ease of exposition, and consider them in Appendix \ref{app:covs}.

-Intuitively, the notion of \textit{outcome-agnostic} identification amounts to identification of a causal parameter that places no restrictions on the distribution of $(\tilde{Y}_i,G_i)$, apart from Eq. \eqref{eq:independence}.
-However, defining the notion formally requires accounting for possible restrictions on observables implied by a given selection model $\mathcal{G}$.
-The remainder of this Section (subsections \ref{sec:observable} and \ref{sec:outcomeagnostic} below) develops some notation to give this formal definition, before turning to the first main result in Section \ref{sec:posi}.
+Intuitively, the notion of \textit{outcome-nonrestrictive} identification amounts to identification of a causal parameter that holds without restrictions on the distribution of $(\tilde{Y}_i,G_i)$, apart from \eqref{eq:independence} and that $supp\{G_i\} \subseteq \mathcal{G}$, where $supp\{G_i\}$ is the support of the response types $G_i$.
+However, defining the notion of outcome-nonrestrictive identification in a formal way requires accounting for possible restrictions on observables implied by a given selection model $\mathcal{G}$.
+The remainder of this Section (subsections \ref{sec:observable} and \ref{sec:outcomenonrestrictive} below) develops some notation to give this formal definition, before turning to the first main result in Section \ref{sec:posi}.
+Note that neither the definition of outcome-nonrestrictive identification---not my results concerning it---restrict the support of $Y_i$ (e.g. that it be discrete or bounded).